mininet/mininet.github.com/source/download/index.markdown

 Follow these steps for a VM install:

-1. Download the Mininet VM image from [https://github.com/downloads/mininet/mininet/mininet-vm-ubuntu11.10-052312.vmware.zip] .
+1. Download the [Mininet VM image](https://github.com/downloads/mininet/mininet/mininet-vm-ubuntu11.10-052312.vmware.zip) .
 This will take some time.
 It's ~800MB-1GB, compressed.

 1. Download and install a virtualization system.
 We recommend [VirtualBox](http://www.virtualbox.org/wiki/Downloads) (free, GPL) because it is **free** and works on OS X, Windows, and Linux (though it's slightly slower than VMware in our tests.)
 You can also use [Qemu](http://qemu.org) for any platform, [VMware Workstation](http://www.vmware.com/products/workstation/) for Windows or Linux, or [VMware Fusion](http://www.vmware.com/products/fusion) for Mac, [KVM](http://www.linux-kvm.org) (free, GPL) for Linux.